cloud-elements/devportal/docs/guides/common-resources/create.md

 {% include common-resources/create-cr.md%}

 {% include important.html content="Only users at the organization level can create common resources, but users at any level can create transformations at the instance level.
-If you are not a user at the organization level, skip to Creating Transformations." %}
+If you are not a user at the organization level, skip to <a href=mapping.html>Transforming Fields</a>." %}

 To create a common resource, go to the steps that match how you plan to create the resource:

 * [Create a New Common Resource](#create-a-new-common-resource) for steps to create an entirely new common resource.
-* [Create a Common Resource Based on Another Common Resource](#create-a-common-resource-based-on-another-common-resource) for steps to create a resource based on an existing resource.
+* [Create a Common Resource Based on Another Common Resource](#create-a-common-resource-based-on-another-common-resource) for steps to create a common resource based on an existing resource.
 You might create copies of resources to provide different common resources for different accounts.
 * [Create a Common Resource Based on an Element Instance Resource](#create-a-common-resource-based-on-an-element-instance-resource) for steps to create a common resource based on an element resource.
 You might use element instance resources because you want your common resource to be based on a certain element.
 * [Create a Common Resource Based on a Cloud Elements Template](#create-a-common-resource-based-on-a-cloud-elements-template) for steps to create a common resource based on a Cloud Elements template.
 Cloud elements templates represent typical common resources.